SovereignCloudStack/standards/Standards/scs-XXXX-v1-time-sync-decisions.md

 * OpenStack currently has no support for providing NTP servers to VMs under a fixed link-local address, like AWS and GCP are doing.
   Such a feature could probably be implemented by re-using the metadata service IP (`169.254.169.254`) and the mechanisms to inject it into subnets.
-  If this feature becomes available in the future, it will be an attractive target for standardization, but until then it seems more sensible to focus on servers available through provider networks.
+  While this would be a great target for standardization, we will first need to get it accepted by the upstream OpenStack community.
-* Making NTP servers accessible via provider networks will limit availability to those VMs that are connected to the provider network, either directly or via a virtual router
+* Alternatively, making NTP servers accessible via provider networks will limit availability to those VMs that are connected to the provider network, either directly or via a virtual router
-* Without mandating fixed IP addresses or domain names for local NTP servers, CSPs will need a method of informing VMs of available NTP servers.
+* CSPs will need a method of informing VMs of available NTP servers.
   DHCP is the currently best supported mechanism for this, but is not guaranteed to be available to VMs, as users may disable it for their subnets.
   Also, OVN's DHCPv6 implementation currently does not support the required option, but that seems to be a relatively straightforward feature to add.
 * The alternative to DHCP is of course the metadata service, though there is currently no standard field for providing NTP servers.